ctsit/redi2/README.md

 It can recover from errors and will keep trying to push the data in till it gives up and pushes in one record at a time.

+## Vagrant testing ##

+RED-I2 can be tested on a vagrant.
+In order to do so the following steps need to be completed in order.

+- clone the repo
+- go into the vagrant/vagrant director and run vagrant up.
+(Make sure to install the plugins in the plugins.txt file)
+- open your browser to http://redi2.dev/redcap/ and go to the api, take note of your token
+- run vagrant ssh from the vagrant/vagrant directory and go to ~/redi2/synthetic_data
+- edit the synth.pigeon.conf.yaml and insert the token from before
+- run `bash prep_synthetic_data.sh` if it fails then your install went wrong or more likely you dont have the right token

+Now if you check your redcap you should see that there are four subjects entered.
+These are used in the full synthetic data run that we are about to do.
+Go back the terminal which is logged into the vagrant and do the following:

+- cd ~
+- cd redi2/synthetic/data
+- In the synth.optimus.conf.yaml, synth.lineman.conf.yaml change the token to the one in the synth.pigeon.conf.yaml
+- run `cp synth.*.yaml ~/redi2/redi2/NEW_SITE/configs/`
+- run `cp synth.run.sh ~/redi2/redi2/NEW_SITE/`
+- run `bash synth_run_prepare.sh`
+- cd ~/redi2/redi2/NEW_SITE
+- run `bash synth.run.sh`
+- go look at your redcap and see the data that has been added.
+Additionally check the NEW_SITE/data folder for the files generated during the run

 ## Putting it all together ##

 Once one has built their configs all that remains is to run the tools in the right order.
 Pretty easy!